 What are the general deductions from income allowed in the United States?

 Ordinary and necessary business expenses generally are deductible from gross income.
 In addition, deductions are available for certain expenses of a personal nature.
 Listed below are some of the deductions available.

-In lieu of the foregoing itemized deductions, an individual who has been a resident for the entire taxable year may claim the standard deduction.
+In lieu of 'itemized deductions', such as those listed above, an individual who has been a resident for the entire taxable year may claim the standard deduction.
 The amount of the standard deduction is determined according to the filing status of the taxpayer